Death Stranding: What we know about Hideo Kojima's mind-melting next game

 A highly cinematic third trailer dropped at The Game Awards in 2017.

 Then bang!
 Gameplay trailer at E3 2018.
-This is our first real look at what players might be doing in-game -- so what did it reveal?
+This was our first real look at what players might be doing in-game -- so what did it reveal?

 Gameplay!
-Or at least, what looks like gameplay.
-You can never be too sure with Death Stranding, but from what we saw in the E3 2018 trailer, Death Stranding will have exploration elements and gorgeous vistas that bring to mind the best elements of The Legend of Zelda: Breath of the Wild.
+Death Stranding will have exploration elements and gorgeous vistas that bring to mind the best elements of The Legend of Zelda: Breath of the Wild.
+The Decima Engine, used to build the game world, provides stunning hyper-realistic landscapes.

-Throughout the trailer, we saw Sam Bridges, played by Norman Reedus, and other unnamed characters roaming around the wilderness accompanied by their adorable robot buddies and carrying packages, supplies and in one stark instance, what appeared to be a covered corpse.
-Looks like Death Stranding isn't holding back on the whole death thing.

-What's clear from the gameplay segments of the trailer is that Death Stranding will tackle loneliness and sacrifice.
-These explorers are shown stumbling, falling into water currents and trying to keep heavy burdens balanced as they cross over chasms.
-And the effects of their struggle is on full display: One wanderer tears out their toenail while Sam looks vacantly into the distance, his bruised body sitting exhausted in a shower.
-It's pretty intense stuff, which is only broken up by the weirdness inherent in every Kojima project.
+A teaser came at the Tokyo Game Show in 2018, revealing Troy Baker's character wearing a Gold half-mask and summoning a terrifying tentacle-lion beast.
+You can watch that here:

 The Death Stranding cast

+- Voice-over work provided by Emily O'Brien, Jesse Corti and Darren Jacobs

-Norman Reedus is the most obvious face of Death Stranding.
-He's prominently featured in two of the trailers and is credited as Sam, the only named character.
+Norman Reedus is the face of Death Stranding.
+He's prominently featured in two of the trailers and plays a character know as Sam.
 What's up with Sam?
 Well, let's hear it straight from Kojima himself:

 Sam is unlike any other hero you may have seen in games before.
 A typical hero is usually some sort of elite or someone with a military background.
 Sam is not.
 He is a working man of sorts -- a hands-on professional.
 Someone with a skillset akin to a blue-collar worker.